South Hills Academy

 • Multi-step word problems and everyday reasoning

-• Observation, experiments, and the scientific method
+• Observation, experiments, and hands-on demonstrations

 • Family, community, and good citizenship in the early grades